oobabooga/text-generation-webui-extensions/README.md

 If you create your own extension, you are welcome to submit it to this list in a PR.

 ## Baidu translator
-This extension is an alternative to google translate for users who can't access to Google translate (for example Chinese users)
+This extension is an alternative to google translate for users who can't access to Google translate (for example Chinese users).
+Run `pip install git+https://github.com/17097239132/baidu-translate.git` first.
 Repo: https://github.com/Touch-Night/baidu_translator_extension

 ## Web_Search(WIP)